 The Size of Your Home

 When selecting a new heating and cooling system for your home, ask one of our certified HVAC technicians to perform a load calculation.
 This measurement analyzes several aspects of your home to determine the correct style and size required to properly heat and cool your living spaces.
-At Surgi’s Heating and Air Conditioning, our HVAC technicians are knowledgeable about various sizes of HVAC systems and can recommend the correct type to suit your home’s specific heating and cooling needs.
+At Buddy’s Air Conditioning & Heating, our HVAC technicians are knowledgeable about various sizes of HVAC systems and can recommend the correct type to suit your home’s specific heating and cooling needs.

 The Condition of Your Home’s Ductwork